- How to Choose and Use Academic Professional Websites

 These sites are typically hosted by companies for a monthly fee (although some offer hosting with less functionality for free).
 The site can be carried over time and across employers.
 You have direct control over content, maintenance, and some design aspects (allowing for greater personalization) of the site, but it is an island unto its own, and discoverable only if you direct people to it, or if others search for you by name, or if you happen to excel at search engine optimization.

 THE PERSONAL WEBSITE ON A PLATFORM ECOYSYSTEM:

 There are many options for academics interested in creating professional websites.
 It's important to consider how you plan to use a professional website as an academic--there may be a need for more than one, depending on your objectives.
 Prof2Prof offers a platform ecosystem where academics can have their own website, with the added advantage of being part of a larger ecosystem of academics.
-Additional advantages include being interdisciplinary, inclusive of a broad range of academic resources rather than a single type, and free to join if you are employed with a college or university, or are a doctoral student.
+Additional advantages include being interdisciplinary, inclusive of a broad range of academic resources rather than a single type, and free to join if you are a professor, instructor, researcher, administrator, student support professional, doctoral student or postdoc in higher education.

 Whatever you choose, it is important to promote your work and your expertise.
 Your contributions to your discipline, to higher education, and to society at large are worth sharing.